Get started with building your iOS apps using AR Foundation.

 Setting Value Player Settings > Other Settings > Bundle Identifier Add your app's name in a reverse DNS format.

 For example, use

-Player Settings > Other Settings > Camera usage description Enter a description to explain your use of AR.
+Player Settings > Other Settings > Camera usage description Enter a description to explain your use of AR (for example, ARKit).
 Player Settings > Other Settings > Target minimum iOS version 11.0 or higher Player Settings > Other Settings > Architecture

 Build and launch the app

 Your development environment is now configured for targeting iOS with the ARCore SDK for Unity.

 To build and try out the iOS sample included in the ARCore SDK for Unity, see the Quickstart for Cloud Anchors in Unity for iOS.

 You can use the following steps for building and launching your own ARCore apps targeting iOS.

 Build for iOS